The Dukes of Stratosphear: Later years and related projects

-The four members reformed in 2003 to record the track "Open a Can (Of Human Beans)" for the MS Society charity compilation album The Wish List.
-In 2008, Partridge recorded "Tin Toy Clockwork Train", a solo promotional single for Eurostar credited to the Dukes, which was given away free at railway stations.
+The four Dukes reformed in 2003 (by which time Dave Gregory had left XTC) to record the track "Open a Can (Of Human Beans)" for the Multiple Sclerosis Society of Great Britain charity compilation album The Wish List.
+In 2008, Partridge recorded "Tin Toy Clockwork Train", a solo promotional single for Eurostar credited to the Dukes, which was given away for free at railway stations.
 In April 2009, both Dukes records were released on CD for the first time in their own right, along with demo recordings, bonus tracks and new sleeve notes from the band.
 These editions are credited to "XTC as The Dukes of Stratosphear" and were released on Partridge's Ape House record label (they are also the first XTC recordings to which Virgin Records have relinquished the rights).
 "Human Beans" and another song that had been rejected by Eurostar ("Black Jewelled Serpent of Sound") were included as bonus tracks.

-In 2019 all of the Dukes material was reissued on the CD/Blu-Ray compilation set Psurroundabout Ride, the title referring to the fact that all of the tracks were remixed for Blu-Ray in 5.1 surround sound by Steven Wilson (all except "Open a Can (Of Human Beans)" for which the multitrack masters were presumably unavailable).
+In 2019 all of the Dukes material was reissued on the CD/Blu-Ray compilation set Psurroundabout Ride, the title referring to the fact that all of the tracks (except "Open a Can (Of Human Beans)", for which the multitrack masters were presumably unavailable) were remixed for Blu-ray in 5.1 surround sound by Steven Wilson.
 The set also includes original and remixed stereo versions, as well as instrumental mixes and demos.